Lycorma: Discovery and taxonomy

 The genus Lycorma is in the planthopper family Fulgoridae, subfamily Aphaeninae.
 Species within this genus are native to Asia.
-Frederick William Hope, in 1843, described Lystra punicea (now a subspecies of L. imperialis), the first named species of the clade.
+Frederick William Hope, in 1843, described Lystra punicea, the first named species of the clade.
 In 1845, Adam White classified two new species under the genus Aphaena, Aphaena imperialis and Aphaena delicatula.
 White described the species as similar to Aphaena variegata, another planthopper species native to Asia, and referenced prior descriptions by George Tradescant Lay in his initial classification of the lanternflies.

-Between 1846 and 1863, the species was reclassified by both John O. Westwood and Francis Walker.
-In 1863, the genus Lycorma was formally established by Carl Stål, with Lycorma imperialis designated as the type species.
-In 1929, Masayo Kato described two additional Lycorma species in Taiwan: L. meliae and L. olivacea.
-Additional reclassifications and renamings of subspecies occurred through the work of Edwin Felix Thomas Atkinson, William Lucas Distant, and Robert L. Metcalf, and presently four species and three subspecies are recognized by most authorities.
+Between 1846 and 1863, the species were reclassified by both John O. Westwood and Francis Walker.
+In 1863, the genus Lycorma was formally established by Carl Stål, with Lycorma imperialis subsequently designated as the type species.
+In 1929, Masayo Kato described two additional Lycorma species in Taiwan: L. meliae and L. olivacea, but L. olivacea was later reclassified as a color form of L. meliae.
+Additional reclassifications occurred through the work of Edwin Felix Thomas Atkinson, William Lucas Distant, Robert L. Metcalf, and others, including the synonymization of all former subspecies in 1996, so that only four species are now recognized by most authorities, and no subspecies.

-The name Lycorma derives from the Latin lyc/lyco, meaning "lamp".
+The name Lycorma derives from the Lycormas river in Aetolia (Greek: Λυκόρμας - now the Evinos river: Εύηνος); in Greek mythology, Evenus drowned himself in the river Lycormas after being humiliated by his daughter Marpessa's abduction at the hands of Idas.
 Members of this genus are often referred to colloquially as "lanternfly" or "lantern bug" due to their brightly colored hind wings.
 L. delicatula (often called the spotted lanternfly) has received a number of different colloquial names because it is invasive in South Korea, the United States, and Japan.